swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 ```

 Both methods have an identical symbol path of `SlothCreator/Sloth/update(_:)`.
-In this scenario, DocC uses information from the symbols' type signatures to disambiguate.
 In this example there's only one parameter and its type is `Power` for the first overload and `Int` for the second overload.
 DocC uses this parameter type information to suggest adding `(Power)` and `(Int)` to disambiguate each respective overload.